textaDNA/Jacquard/README.md

 pip install https://github.com/textaDNA/Jacquard.git
 ```

-Next, you need to replace the default dna.py file saved in the originated folder with our current modified and updated dna.py script.
-You can then use the following arguments directly on the terminal, based on what do you want to achieve:
+Once installed, you can then use the following arguments directly on the terminal, based on what do you want to achieve:

 ```powershell
 dna -... file